JasterV/grpc-slides/docs/learning_grpc.md

 note:

-As we've mentioned, layers exist for better development experience, services could be layered manually.
+- We need the layer if we want to take advantage of the Tower's builder pattern

-In this case we don't need any data to be added to the layer.
+- This layer doesn't need any data to be passed to the OpenTelemetry service

 ---
 ## Tracing layer